 "The new Ferrari is great.
 The competition has grown, but we can win the World Championship again".

-Tuesday 21 January 2003, the revolution goes ahead, albeit softened: electronics will disappear mid-season, radio communication will become public, the reserve car will survive, two-way telemetry will not.
+On Tuesday, January 21, 2003, the revolution goes ahead, albeit softened: electronics will disappear mid-season, radio communication will become public, the reserve car will survive, two-way telemetry will not.
 FIA president Max Mosley accepts some of the objections made by the technical directors of the various teams: changing too much too quickly does nothing to cut costs.
 On the contrary, it makes them rise.
-As stipulated in the document of Wednesday, 15 January 2003, telemetry from the pits to the car is forbidden.
+As stipulated in the document of Wednesday, January 15, 2003, telemetry from the pits to the car is forbidden.
 That is, technicians will not be able to telemeter the single-seaters with a banal computer.
-The prospects of this technology were the stuff of science fiction, the development only in its infancy.
-At Ferrari, which was also in the vanguard, they still trusted Michael Schumacher more than microchips, so the abolition was painless.
+The prospects of this technology seemed science fiction, and its development was still in its early stages.
+Ferrari, which was at the forefront, continued to trust Michael Schumacher more than microchips, so the abolition was painless.
 The transmission of data in the opposite direction (from the car to the pits) will be allowed until 2004: it does not interfere with driving and cannot be eliminated quickly.
-From next year a standard system will be introduced that is the same for everyone.
+From next year, a standard system that is the same for everyone will be introduced.

 "We envisage a waiver, we realise that it is not possible to eliminate by March all the devices that we will ban".